- MGL c.272, § 28 Possession or dissemination of matter harmful to minors

 Includes information on FCC regulation of broadcasts and how to file a complaint

-- v.14A Summary of Basic Law, Section 7.285 Disseminating obscene matter; Section 7.286 Disseminating obscene matter involving children.
+- vol.14A (summary of basic law), 5th ed.
+Thomson Reuters, 2014 with supplement, Section 7.285 Disseminating obscene matter; § 7.286 Disseminating obscene matter involving children